By Marc Wachsberger

 It is true that South Africa’s hotel sector had its highest occupancy rate in March this year since the beginning of the pandemic.
 However, it is also true that most hotels are charging the same rack rates as they were in 2019 – even though Eskom’s rates have gone up significantly every year, and municipalities’ rates have increased annually too.

 Even though many hotels managed to stay open during the latter half of the pandemic, they did so on low occupancy rates and still paid their staff – operating at a loss.
 Many were not even able to do that, and closed their doors – and the job opportunities they had offered.

 Those that would like to reopen and welcome their former employees back simply cannot, because their municipal rates and utilities costs are just too prohibitive.
 This means that the hotel businesses that still owe municipalities money despite having closed their doors, will never reopen – and the municipalities are unlikely to ever see the money that is owed to them.

 Furthermore, the country’s thousands of Airbnb properties and other types of accommodation in residential areas benefit from residential rates and utilities prices – despite not having the potential to create hundreds of jobs that hotels do.

 The hotel industry just wants to get on with its job and create jobs – the jobs that are going to kickstart the economy, grow the middle class, and in turn, grow those municipalities’ customer bases over time.
 They just need to make that investment into the hotel sector, so that the whole economy can grow, to everyone’s benefit.

-Marc Wachsberger is the managing director of The Capital Hotels and Apartments
+*Marc Wachsberger, managing director of The Capital Hotels and Apartments